How well do you do with downtime?

 Leading up to your time off, really negotiate with yourself about what you will and will not do.
 This is a great way to ensure you maintain the kinds of boundaries that will help you destress.

-Is a complete unplug in order?…no Facebook, LinkedIn and email access.
+Is a complete unplug-in order?…no Facebook, LinkedIn or email access?